Flight-Free-UK/flight_free_uk_website/README.md

 To work on this website you'll need to do the following:

 * Install Ruby
+* You might need to check your Ruby version (I have this working with ruby-3.0.4)
 * Install Ruby dependencies: `bundle install`
 * Install NodeJS (latest version should be fine)
 * Install NodeJS dependencies: `npm install`
+* You might need to check your Node version (I have this working with Node 20.11.1)
 * Run `netlify dev` to start a development server at [http://localhost:8888](http://localhost:8888)